 Out of the thousands of kopitiams in Malaysia and Singapore some are more established than others.
 Originally they were just small shops where the owner served his coffee/tea and a few small snacks, like charcoal toast and kaya.
-More food was facilitated by the few surrounding food stalls.
-There are lot’s of these old school places left that operate this way.
+More food was facilitated by in-house or surrounding food hawkers.
+Needless to say that the quality of the hawker stalls is essential to the kopitiam’s overall success.
+There are lot’s of these old skool places left that operate this way.

 While these ‘new style’ kopitiams still fulfill their traditional role of neighborhood hangout, this is less true for the latest evolution in kopitiams.

-Large chains that go by names as ‘Killiney Kopitiam‘ and ‘Kopitiam’ have sprung up with their marketing trying to evoke ‘the good old days’.
-They are popular and serve all the traditional fare, but usually lack the social context that is so characteristic for traditional kopitiams.
+Large chains that go by names as ‘Killiney Kopitiam‘ and ‘Kopitiam’ have sprung up with their marketing trying to evoke recollections of ‘the good ol’ days’.
+They are popular and serve most of the traditional fare, but usually lack the social context that is so characteristic for traditional kopitiams.

-If you ever find yourself in Malaysia and you want a taste of authentic food/culture, then an “old skool kopitiam” is the place to go.
+If you ever find yourself in Singapore or Malaysia and you want a taste of the authentic food/culture, then an ‘old skool kopitiam’ is the place to go.
 You should definitely experience this true reflection of Malay/Chinese heritage that is still very much alive in places like Kuala Lumpur, Singapore and Georgetown on Penang Island.
-And of course, enjoy some of the best local food and kopi while you’re at it!
+And while you’re at it, you’ll get to enjoy some of the best local food and kopi, so why not?